akshaykmr/hogwatch/README.md

  - fix some bugs on frontend
      + sort on transfer_amount instead
      + fix error #15 on switching charts
- - kill nethogs process on exit ( [when using window mode the server thread daemon is not killed on main thread exit](https://github.com/akshayKMR/hogwatch/issues/7))
  - filter by device such as wlan,eth0 (frontend ui)
  - show more details such as pid,user with improved ui (possible for linux)
  - store history for restarts